 It’s never too early to start teaching your children good financial habits, and there’s no better way for them to learn than by earning and managing their own money.

-Know the Rules About Making Money as a Kid
+Know the Rules About Kids and Jobs

 There are a few exceptions to that minimum age, including: